FAR-Lab/Interactive-Lab-Hub/Lab6/readme.md

  psk="<Password for your wireless LAN>"
 }
 ```
+Note that you need to update this with your wireless router information!

-This information gets copied over to your Raspberry Pi when it boots up, so that it shows up on your network
+This information gets copied over to your Raspberry Pi when it boots up, so that the Pi gets a DHCP address from your network router and can show up on your network

 * Eject or unmount the microSD card drive, and then remove it and reinsert it into the RPi.